DiGergo/monkees/README.md

     This is an informative website about The Monkees band where you can listen to a few songs, read some information about the band and get in contact with them.

+**Wireframe**

+    A wireframe is attached in the wireframe folder.
+Tried to stick to the original idea, but made some minor changes during the building of the page.

 **User experience**

     My goal was to create an easily understandable website with colors which are easy for the eye, solid and elegant.
 This site is mostly for